Easily and effectively comply with the SEC 606 order routing disclosure regulations.

 - Easily produces 606 reports with one click

 Our client support team is ready to assist.
 Please contact us today to get started.

 - In depth information regarding venues, orders and executions

-- Mandatory disclosure for NMS Option orders less than $50,000
+- Held NMS Equity and Option orders less than $50,000 must be disclosed

 - Detailed fee and rebate disclosure